 Coastal Management Fellowship

 The NOAA Coastal Management Fellowship was established in 1996 to provide on-the-job education and training opportunities in coastal resource management and policy for postgraduate students and to provide project assistance to state coastal zone management programs.
-Up to six fellows are placed with state coastal programs every year.
-The program matches postgraduate students to work on projects proposed by state coastal zone management programs and selected by the fellowship sponsor, the National Oceanic and Atmospheric Administration (NOAA) Office for Coastal Management.
+Up to nine fellows are placed with state coastal programs every year.
+The program matches postgraduate students to work on projects proposed by state coastal zone management programs and selected by NOAA.
 This two-year opportunity offers a competitive salary, medical benefits, and travel and relocation expense reimbursement.
-The program also provides fellows with professional mentoring and training.

 Placement for the Coastal Management Fellowship positions is fully integrated into the placement process with the Digital Coast Fellowship positions.
 Candidates apply to the Coastal Management and Digital Coast Fellowship program as a whole, and selected candidates will be eligible to interview with both the state coastal programs and the Digital Coast partnership organizations at the fellowship matching workshop.

 |Location||Host Agency||Project Proposal||Project Goal|